Lies cause us to pause too much for too long when we need to make moves.

 I think the best advice I can give you here, is to face these lies head on, and every time you find yourself bumping up against one of them, stop and ask God what He says about it.

 Shut the world off for a minute, get really quiet, get really still, and slow your breathing.
-Get out in the sunshine, or the moonlight, just get out of whatever spot you’re in physically and sit with God for a few minutes and say “OK.
+Get out in the sunshine or the moonlight.
+Just get out of whatever spot you’re in physically and sit with God for a few minutes and say “OK.
 Here’s what I’m feeling.
 What’s really going on here?
 What’s the truth?
 What is it that you’re trying to draw out of me that I don’t even know I have?”
 And then give Him the opportunity to work on you as He works through you.

-In addition to operating a successful boutique social media agency, she teaches women how to recognize, cultivate, and unleash their God given leadership ability.
+Angela is a spunky Gen Xer who creates sacred spaces for vulnerable exploration.
+Her specialty is helping Christian women untangle themselves from limiting beliefs, toxic religious culture, and all the ways the enemy tries to keep them small.
 She holds a BA from Indiana Wesleyan and a Masters in Leadership from Wesley Seminary.
 Her graduate research project focused on leadership development and opportunities for Gen X women in the US church.

-Angela is a Lark’s Song Certified Life Coach who reaches hundreds of thousands of women in 40+ countries each month on Facebook, IG, Twitter, Pinterest and two blogs.
-She is Director of Communications for Wesleyan Holiness Women Clergy, a women led organization dedicated to engaging, empowering, and equipping women to lead in the church.
+Angela is also a Lark’s Song Certified Life Coach who reaches hundreds of thousands of women in 40+ countries each month on Facebook, IG, Twitter, Pinterest, and two blogs.
+She is Director of Communications for Wesleyan Holiness Women Clergy, a women-led organization dedicated to engaging, empowering, and equipping women to lead in the church.

-Angela is a also wife, mom to 6, and proud resident of Marion, Indiana with her family when they’re not traveling the US in their RV.
+Angela is also a wife, mom to 6, and proud resident of Marion, Indiana with her family when they’re not traveling the US in their RV.